 Yale’s Definition of Sexual Consent

-Sexual activity requires consent, which is defined as positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
-Consent cannot be inferred from the absence of a “no”; a clear “yes,” verbal or otherwise, is necessary.
+Under Yale’s policies, sexual activity requires affirmative consent, which is defined as positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
+Consent cannot be inferred merely from the absence of a “no.” A clear “yes,” verbal or otherwise, is necessary.
 Consent to some sexual acts does not constitute consent to others, nor does past consent to a given act constitute present or future consent.
-Consent must be ongoing throughout a sexual encounter and can be revoked at any time.
+Consent must be ongoing throughout a sexual encounter and can be revoked by any participant at any time.

 Guidance Regarding Sexual Consent

 Consent can be accurately gauged only through direct communication about the decision to engage in sexual activity.
 Presumptions based upon contextual factors (such as clothing, alcohol consumption, or dancing) are unwarranted, and should not be considered as evidence for consent.

 Although consent does not need to be verbal, verbal communication is the most reliable form of asking for and gauging consent.
 Talking with sexual partners about desires and limits may seem awkward, but it serves as the basis for positive sexual experiences shaped by mutual willingness and respect.

 ** Sexual Misconduct Scenarios (September 2013): these scenarios help to illustrate Yale’s definition of sexual consent and provide examples of penalties that might be imposed as a result of a violation.
 View PDF of Sexual Misconduct Scenarios (2013).